Sara Bareilles

 Sara Beth Bareilles (/bəˈrɛlᵻs/ bə-REL-iss; born December 7, 1979) is an American singer, songwriter, musician, and actress.
 She has sold over three million albums and over 15 million singles in the United States.
 Bareilles has earned various accolades, including two Grammy Awards, as well as nominations for four Primetime Emmy Awards and three Tony Awards.
 In 2012, VH1 named her one of the Top 100 Greatest Women in Music.

-After signing with Epic Records, Bareilles rose to prominence with the release of her second studio album and major label debut, Little Voice (2007).
+After signing with Epic Records, Bareilles rose to prominence with the release of her second studio album, Little Voice (2007).
 Its lead single, "Love Song", peaked at number four on the Billboard Hot 100 and earned nominations for Song of the Year and Best Female Pop Vocal Performance at the 51st Annual Grammy Awards.
+Her third studio album, Kaleidoscope Heart (2010), debuted atop the Billboard 200 while her fourth, The Blessed Unrest (2013), received a Grammy Award nomination for Album of the Year.

 Bareilles made her Broadway debut when she composed music and wrote lyrics for the 2015 musical Waitress, for which she earned nominations for the Tony Award for Best Original Score and the Grammy Award for Best Musical Theater Album.
-She subsequently received Olivier Award nominations for its 2019 West End transfer production.
+She subsequently received Laurence Olivier Awards nominations for its 2019 West End transfer production.
 Her fifth studio album, What's Inside: Songs from Waitress (2015), includes several of the musical's songs, as well as some that were not included in the show.
 She has since worked on other Broadway productions, including the 2016 musical SpongeBob SquarePants and a revival of Stephen Sondheim's Into the Woods, both of which earned her Tony nominations.

 Bareilles is also known for her work in television.
 In 2018, she received critical acclaim for her portrayal of Mary Magdalene in the NBC musical television special Jesus Christ Superstar Live in Concert, for which she was nominated for an Emmy.
 She played the lead role of Dawn Solano in Peacock and Netflix's musical comedy Girls5eva (2021–2024).